 Taking a ‘whole of catchment view’ which incorporates all the elements of the landscape (and coast if the catchment runs into the sea) is critical to securing the future of our precious natural resources.

 As the pressures facing our environment continue to grow, support of our natural resources is crucial and clear planning for that support is essential.

-- Passion – For delivering our mission and vision, for our work, and for making a lasting positive contribution to our region’s precious and unique natural environment.
+Passion – For delivering our Purpose, Way and Impact, and for making a lasting positive contribution to our region’s precious and unique natural environment.

-- Respect – For our natural environment, for colleagues and partners, and for others within the wider community.
+Respect – Acting with integrity, for our natural environment, for colleagues and partners, and for others within the wider community.